TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-othererrorsandexceptions.md

 * Use [this reference](https://docs.microsoft.com/azure/expressroute/expressroute-troubleshooting-network-performance?WT.mc_id=pid:13491:sid:32630429/) to assist in standardizing a way to easily and consistently test network latency and bandwidth between two hosts as well as look at the Azure network to help isolate problem points. <br>

-### Error 845: Time-out occurred while waiting for buffer latch type X for page Y, database ID Z.
+### Error 845: Time-out occurred while waiting for buffer latch type X for page Y database ID Z

 * Use [this reference](https://docs.microsoft.com/sql/relational-databases/errors-events/mssqlserver-845-database-engine-error?view=sql-server-2017?WT.mc_id=pid:13491:sid:32630429/) for assistance in troubleshooting this error.
 A process was waiting to acquire a latch, but the process waited until the time limit expired and failed to acquire one.
-This can occur if an I/O operation takes too long to complete, usually as a result of other tasks blocking system processes
+This can occur if an I/O operation takes too long to complete, usually as a result of other tasks blocking system processes.